Skip to content

 Jewelry check: Do you wear a distinctive piece of jewelry that people in your life would recognize?
 Either remove it for content or replace it with something generic.

-Personal items: Is anything in frame that connects to your real life — a book with your name in it, a prescription bottle, a sports team item that narrows your location?
+Personal items: Is anything in frame that connects to your real life, such as a book with your name in it, a prescription bottle, or a sports team item that narrows your location?

 15. Watermark Your Content With Your Stage Name